s1d6point7bugcrowd/Recon-Script/README.md

 ## Overview

 This reconnaissance script automates the process of gathering information about a target domain or URL.
 It performs subdomain enumeration, resolves subdomains to IP addresses, checks for live hosts, scans for open ports, and identifies web services.
-Additionally, it includes subdomain takeover detection.
 The script ensures rate-limiting to comply with responsible disclosure policies and integrates various tools.

 ### Key Features